 - 1. To set out the professional behaviour that is expected of students and what constitutes unprofessional behaviour; - 2.
 To make students aware of the need to act professionally, enable them to develop their professionalism and assess this during the programme; - 3.
 To determine clear, published student fitness to practise policies and procedures that are separate from academic disciplinary procedures; - 4.
 To monitor and review student fitness to practise; - 5.
 To convene relevant sub-committees to enable individual student issues to be heard; - 6.
 To make recommendations to the Education and Training Committee where student fitness to practise procedures have been breached.

-- 7. The Fitness to Practice Committee is responsible to and reports to the Education and Training Committee. - 8.
-The Committee shall submit an annual report to the Education and Training Committee.
+7. The Fitness to Practise Committee is responsible to and reports to the Education and Training Committee.